freeCodeCamp/guide/src/pages/designer-tools/sketch/index.md

 ---
 ## Sketch

-Sketch is a design toolkit for macOS only.
-It quickly became very popular as an alternative to Photoshop for user interface design as it's much cheaper and has a low learning curve.
+Sketch is a professional design application for the Mac that utilizes a vector-based workflow.
+The interface is clean and inviting for new users as well as being a familiar tool for users of Adobe Fireworks.
+Sketch has become a popular alternative tool to Photoshop for users who do not need an over abundance of options for interface designs.

 ### Why Sketch?